-Goal 1: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Math from 2019 to 2022.
+Goal 1: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Math from 2022 to 2023.

-Performance Objective 1: The percent of Williams students taking the Algebra I EOC (first-time testers and re-testers) that score Meets or above grade level will increase from 49% in 2019 to 53% by June 2022.
+Performance Objective 1: The percent of Williams students taking the Algebra I EOC (first-time testers and re-testers) that score Meets or above grade level will increase from 23% in 2022 to 24% by June 2023.
+The Emergent Bilingual student group performance will increase from 12% in 2022 to 14% in 2023.